MassiGitRep/Level-Scheme-Drawer-for-Nuclear-Physics/README.md

 #### This is my very first project.
 It is an elementary Python program intended to help physicists draw nuclear excitation-level schemes.
 \
 \
+To call the program move to **src** dir and use **$ python3 draw.py**.
+This will open a GUI that allows the user to upload the **.csv** files containing the level scheme info and to set everything before drawing.
+If the upload went well, then the first two fields will become green, otherwise, they will be highlighted in red.

 The program requires two inputs **.csv** files:

 - The first one is the **transitions** file that needs to be filled as follow *(Transition_energy, Starting_level, Ending_level, Spin_parity, Color)*